Global Networks and Signatory Commitments

-Explore the networks around the world that GPSEN is apart of and how our regional work connects to global initiatives.
+Explore our broader networks around the world and how our regional work connects to global initiatives.

 Regional Centres of Expertise on Education for Sustainable Development

 The Regional Centres of Expertise (RCE) on Education for Sustainable Development (ESD) are multi-sector networks of organizations that support formal, non-formal and informal sustainability education efforts in regional communities and around the world.
 They facilitate relationships and a knowledge base to support sustainability stakeholders and providers by promoting four major goals: collaborative partnerships and governance; projects and programs; transformative education; and research and development.

 A network of RCEs worldwide offer innovative platforms to share knowledge, expertise, and best practices and to promote dialogue on sustainable development efforts and initiatives.
 As of 2019, there are 168 RCEs around the world, acknowledged by the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) and supported by the RCE Service Centre, in Tokyo, Japan.

 RCEs aspire to translate global initiatives into their local communities.
 Upon the completion of the Decade on Education for Sustainable Development (DESD) in 2014, RCEs were asked to generate, accelerate, and mainstream ESD by implementing the Global Action Programme (GAP) on ESD and help implement the Sustainable Development Goals (SDGs).